PMatthaei/ma-league/README.md

 ```diff
 - Under construction
 ```
-This repository relies heavily on components of [oxwhirl/pymarl](https://github.com/oxwhirl/pymarl) but does not hold a dependency to it.
+This repository based on components of [oxwhirl/pymarl](https://github.com/oxwhirl/pymarl) but does not hold a dependency to it.

 # Multi-Agent League